 Family animation

-Animated French Christmas movies are rarer than a partridge in a pear tree.
-L’Apprenti Père Noël is a little gem that follows Santa recruiting an apprentice for his reluctant retirement.
+Animated French Christmas movies are rarer than a partridge in a pear tree, but L’Apprenti Père Noël is a little gem.
+The story follows Santa as he reluctantly searches for an apprentice ahead of his planned retirement, all told through warm, old-fashioned animation and a guaranteed happy ending.

-Adapted from a popular TV series (check our guide to discover more French TV online), this is a lighthearted cartoon to amuse your kids while the turkey cooks.
-And if you forgot to defrost the turkey, there’s a pretty good sequel, too: L’Apprenti Père Noël et le flocon magique (The Magic Snowflake).
+Adapted from a popular TV series (see our guide to French TV for more), it’s a light, charming film that will keep kids entertained while the turkey cooks.
+And if you forgot to defrost the turkey, there’s even a solid sequel: L’Apprenti Père Noël et le flocon magique (“The Magic Snowflake”).

 Un Conte De Noël (A Christmas Story) – 2008